-The Bank analyses the potential financial impact of both transition risk and physical risk across business sectors in the form of a heatmap.
+To assess climate-related risks in the loan portfolio, the Bank analyses the potential financial impact of both transition risk and physical risk across business sectors in the form of a heatmap.
 The heatmap is a qualitative assessment that maps out where possible climate related risk factors may lie in the portfolio.
-It is divided into two time periods, 1-5 years and 5 years and longer.
+It is divided into two time periods, 1-5 years, and 5 years and longer.